6-step Guide to Easily Engage your Customer Service Team using Gamification

 Think about drives that could trigger motivation for your team members and choose relevant techniques.
 Don’t overcomplicate things, make it simple and transparent — everyone in your team should understand what they need to do and how to interact with the game.

-One of the core drives for Ticketless team, while developing gamification-based tool Dojo, was the empowerment of people at customer support.
+One of the core drives for Kaizo team, while developing gamification-based tool, was the empowerment of people at customer support.
 So we made sure that agents and their managers get 24/7 real-time feedback and unlock new milestones by achieving goals and developing their skills.

 4. Come up with a scoring system